LabTech Plugin: WarrantyLookerUpper

-Update: WLU does indeed work with Automate 12.
+This plugin (like most of our others) works just fine with CWA 2021.x and all prior releases.
 You can retrieve warranty information easily and use that information to better manage your clients hardware and focus replacement and upgrade efforts.

 This plugin will allow you to obtain and view warranty information for physical machines within Automate and Excel spreadsheets.